Reviewed Date: 11/30/2015

 - What are the reasons for the success of the organization?

-- Assure colleagues and the public that they have definite missions and objectives that are appropriate for the jurisdictions they serve
+- Providing assurance to peers and the public that the organization has defined missions and objectives that are appropriate for the jurisdictions it serves;

-- Provide a detailed evaluation of the services they provide to the community
+- Providing a detailed evaluation of a department and the services it provides to the community;

-- Identify areas of strength and weakness within the department
+- Identifying areas of strength and weakness within a department;

-- Provide a forum for the communication of organizational priorities
+- Creating a forum for communicating organizational priorities;

-- Create a mechanism for developing strategic and program action plans
+- Creating a mechanism for developing concurrent documents, including strategic and program action plans; and

 These benefits range from abstract concepts to practical, day-to-day improvements.
 However, improvement will not occur unless the organization applies the findings from the self-assessment to local planning and implementation activities.
 The willingness to allow for improvement and accept change is another challenge the department must accept.